wp-plugins/nextgen-facebook/readme.txt

 * `NGFB_MAX_CACHE` : The maximum range shown in the "Cache Expiry in Hours" drop-down on the settings page.
 The default value is 24.

-* `NGFB_AUTHOR_SUBDIR` : The subdirectory / folder path for the author index webpages.
-The default value is "author".

 * `NGFB_CONTACT_FIELDS` : The field names and labels for the additional user profile fields.
 The default value is "facebook:Facebook URL,gplus:Google+ URL".
 See the "Rename or Add Profile URL Fields" section in the readme for additional information.

 * `NGFB_USER_AGENT` : Used by the remote content caching feature for social button images and javascript.
 The Google+ JavaScript is different for (what Google considers) invalid user agents.
 Since crawlers and robots might refresh the cached files, the NGFB_USER_AGENT defines a default user agent string.
 You may define a NGFB_USER_AGENT constant in your wp-config.php file to change the default NGFB uses.